mark-watson/hy-lisp-python-book/manuscript/preface.md

 This is a hands-on book!
 I expect you, dear reader, to follow along with the examples as you read this book.
 I assume that you know some Python and know how to use the command line tools **python** and **pip** and use a virtual Python environment like [Anaconda (**conda**)](https://www.anaconda.com/) or [**virtualenv**](https://virtualenv.pypa.io/en/latest/).
 Personally I prefer **conda** but you can use any Python setup you like as long as you have a few packages installed:

-- TBD list out Python library requirements here  TBD
+- Python library requirements: beautifulsoup4, Flask, hy, Keras, psycopg2, rdflib, rdflib-sqlalchemy, rdflib-sqlite, spacy, tensorflow
 - Python 3.x
-- spaCy
-- TensorFlow and Keras
-- TBD

 You can install the current stable version of **Hy** using: